 Finally, a clerical mystery has a head-start when it comes to an evocative sense of place.
 The Norfolk Fenland village setting of Dorothy L. Sayers’ The Nine Tailors is probably one of the atmospheric novels of the Golden Age.
 From a peaceful village church to the edgy central London of Alison Joseph’s Sister Agnes or even the cathedral precincts of Dickens’s The Mystery of Edwin Drood, a religious setting lends itself to be charming or shadowy, cosy or sinister, ancient or modern.

-Here are a few detective/mystery novels we enjoyed, which happen to have some sort of clerical setting:
+Here are a few detective/mystery novels I enjoyed, which happen to have some sort of clerical setting:

 Catherine Aird The Religious Body (convent)